-Roll-outs, patches, updates, administration of devices, access control lists and the performance of tailored assessments and remediation for adherence to current and future HIPAA, PCI, SOX, ISO 27001, NIST Cybersecurity Framework, SIEM or any industry standard or regulatory compliance in a highly simplified and efficient manual, fully automated or scheduled process.
+A multi-patented, real-time visualization tool for manual, fully automated or scheduled roll-outs, patches, updates, administration of devices, access control lists and the performance of tailored assessments and remediation for adherence to current and future HIPAA, PCI, SOX, ISO 27001, NIST Cybersecurity Framework, SIEM or any industry standard or government regulatory compliance.

 Cauldron's Origins and Approach